robstave/angular2-training/session-three/page4.md

 #  Sorting

-We will finish off with:a bootstrap button to sort the chickens by eggs or name.
-Then a quick look at some of the other ng directives like ng-if, ng-switch, ng-class and ng-style.
+We will finish off with a bootstrap radio button to sort the chickens by eggs or name.
+Then we will take a quick look at some of the other ng directives like ng-if, ng-switch, ng-class and ng-style.

 in our app.module.ts, we add the ButtonsModule as an import (in two places)